Illustration of a white sea creature resembling a crab or lobster with large claws and multiple legs on a black background.

 The TREEAMS Program

 TREEAMS is empowering students to lead the ecological and emotional renewal of their communities.
 Through environmental education, tree mapping, and large-scale tree planting, the project seeks to transform grief into action by restoring burned landscapes, replanting lost trees, and cultivating resilience.
-Students will learn from local experts on what to plant, how to plant, and how to maintain the newly planted trees.
+Students will learn from local experts which trees to plant, how to plant them and how to keep the newly planted trees thriving.

-To carry out the work, student leaders will be equipped with tools to drive environmental change, including learning Jane Goodall’s Tree Planting and Restoration System to document a neighborhood’s current conditions and provide a long-term framework to monitor growth and sustainability.
+To carry out the work, student leaders will be equipped with tools to drive environmental change, including teaching workshops designed by UCLA School of Education and EcoRise on the importance of trees in urban landscapes, as well as learning Jane Goodall’s Tree Planting and Restoration System to monitor tree growth and sustainability overtime.

 Ultimately, the project’s objective is to create a greener Los Angeles where students and their communities not only heal from loss, but also shape a sustainable, hopeful future for generations to come.